P. Lalita Kumari

-Popuri Lalita Kumari, popularly known by her pen name Volga, is Telugu poet and writer well known for her feminist perspective.
+Popuri Lalita Kumari, popularly known by her pen name Volga, is a Telugu poet and writer well known for her feminist perspective.
 She won the prestigious Sahitya Akademi Award in 2015 for her short story compilation 'Vimukta Kadha Samputi' in Telugu.
 Along with being a writer, she has also been a professor and head of scripting division in Tollywood.
 Her work initiated debates across the country about feminism, in times when the idea was hardly accepted.
 The Library of Congress has a collection of her most popular published works, including the English translations of selected short stories.

 Early life and education

 Volga was born in Guntur on 27 November 1950.
 She completed her MA in Telugu literature from Andhra University in 1972.

 Career

 Volga after her MA joined as a Telugu professor at VSR & NVR College, Tenali between the period 1973 to 1986.
 Later, she worked in scripting division as a senior executive at Ushakiran Movies during 1986–1995.
 She later in 1991 joined Asmita Resource Centre for Women, a Telangana-based NGO which addresses women's issues, as its President and presently serving as the Chairman of the organization.
 She is also the member of the publication, Vamtinti Masi (Soot from the Kitchen), an editorial of Asimita Organization, which is an active member of Telugu Advisory council for National Book Trust of India.